 IFReC welcomed students from Gunma Prefectural Takasaki High School.
-They enjoyed a tour of BIKEN museum and the and explained how the latest MRI technology can be useful for IFReC research building as well as talking with researchers, Marevealing immune functions in our body. sato Okada (Department of Oncogene Research, RIMD; a grad-One of the students said: "I was excited to know about high uate of the high school) and Yoshichika Yoshioka (Biofunctional level researches in immunology."
-Imaging, IFReC).
-Yoshioka showed them bioimaging pictures and movies of immune cells in specific tissues taken by MRI,
+They enjoyed a tour of BIKEN museum and the IFReC research building as well as talking with researchers, Masato Okada (Department of Oncogene Research, RIMD; a graduate of the high school) and Yoshichika Yoshioka (Biofunctional Imaging, IFReC).
+Yoshioka showed them bioimaging pictures and movies of immune cells in specific tissues taken by MRI, and explained how the latest MRI technology can be useful for revealing immune functions in our body.